 Heart Valve CareLine

 The Heart Valve CareLine is designed to help patients, providers and caregivers who need assistance navigating the insurance world and accessing needed healthcare when dealing with the complications of a valvular condition.
+In addition, CareLine staff may be able to connect heart valve patients to a one-time $1,000 grant program that helps to cover expenses associated with heart valve treatments and transportation costs getting to and from treatment.

 Hepatitis C CareLine